MbongeniCloud/MbongeniCloud/README.md

 ##  What I Do

-I design and deploy secure Azure environments using:
+I build and secure cloud infrastructure on Azure, focusing on enterprise-grade architecture and real-world scenarios.

+This includes:
-- Terraform (Infrastructure as Code)
+- Provisioning and managing infrastructure with Terraform
-- Azure Kubernetes Service (AKS)
+- Deploying and managing containerized applications on AKS
-- CI/CD with GitHub Actions
+- Implementing CI/CD pipelines for automated delivery
-- Monitoring with Azure Monitor & Log Analytics
+- Designing, monitoring and logging solutions with Azure Monitor
+- Applying security best practices (RBAC, identity, network security)

 ##  Contact Me